mortinger91/header-only-cpp-mysql/README.md

 Go to "*https://repo.mysql.com/*" and download the file "*mysql-apt-config_LATEST_VERSION_NUMBER_all.deb*".

-You can download it using "curl *DOWNLOAD LINK* --output pkg.deb" or via browser.
+You can download it using "*curl DOWNLOAD LINK --output pkg.deb*" or via browser.

 Install it using "*sudo dpkg -i pkg.deb*" and choose your system version or the latest one.